Suno Vocals Sound Thin After Pitch Shift

 Auto-Tune PitchExcellent (independent formant control)

-How to judge: which tier is your tool?
+How to judge: which tier is your tool in?

 4. Formant preservation not enabled

-How to judge: check your tool’s settings for formant / timbre toggle.
+How to judge: look in your tool’s settings for a formant or timbre toggle.

 5. Stacking pitch shift + time stretch + EQ

-Multiple processing passes; every stage loses a little quality.
+Multiple processing passes; every stage loses a little quality, and they compound.

 Shortest path to fix